LemonyDesign/vibrant-corpse/README.md

 ### Features

 - "random" endpoint on API is used to fetch 3 cycles of words, which the user may select by type - adjective/adverb, noun/verb
-- local storage is used to select generatedword combinations for workshopping (may be added or deleted from selected stock)
+- generated word combinations may then be selected for workshopping (may be added or deleted from selected stock)
+- words provide associated definitions (appearing as tooltips for desktop)
 - timer set on adding word combo to the workshop textarea
 - css classes (with animation) indicate when word combo has been added, and when the timer is reaching end (_set to 10s for testing!_)